alexmbe/README/README.md

 ## Professional

 I started my career as a Software Engineer, then progressed to leadership roles in Engineering and Product.
-My professional focus is on building products that delight users and solve internet scale and software delivery challenges in a safe and secure way.
+My professional focus is on building products that make developers and security practitions lifes easier.
 Over the years I kept refining my leadership approach, but the foundation of it - largely due to my personal values has not changed.
 See [my LinkedIn](https://www.linkedin.com/in/alexbello/) for more details about my professional background.

 - Patent holder for Continuous software deployment
   - [https://patents.google.com/patent/US11030071B2/](https://patents.google.com/patent/US11030071B2/)